Requirements for Admission

 Central Connecticut State University welcomes students of all abilities, interests, and backgrounds.
 Successful applicants demonstrate strong academic rigor while actively participating in extracurricular activities and community service projects.

 Applicants must be graduates of an accredited high or preparatory school or hold an equivalency diploma.

 To be considered for admission, first-year applicants must submit the following documents:

 - Official high school transcript; class rank (if applicable)

-- SAT I or ACT scores sent either by the high school or The College Board
+- SAT or ACT scores sent either by high school or the College Board (optional)

 - Two letters of recommendation